bitrise-io/devcenter/_articles/en/contributors/create-your-own-step.md

 ## Adding a Step icon

-You can add a beautiful Step icon to your Step if you want - but this is completely optional.
+You can add a Step icon to your Step: you will see it in the Workflow Editor and on our [Integrations](https://www.bitrise.io/integrations/) page.
 If you want to, there are some requirements:

 * Its background color should not be transparent.
 * Size: 256x256 px.
 * Margin: 60 px.
 * Format: SVG.

+{% include message_box.html type="important" title="Verified Steps" content="Please note that if you wish to submit a Step for verification so that it becomes a [Verified Step](/contributors/verified-steps/), you must add a Step icon."%}

 To submit your Step’s icon: